gardenofnumbers/wence/README.md

 usage: `python3.10 main.py wence.wi <source>`

-This runs the wither interpreter using the given grammer to produce a wence tree (also, phase 0 of compilation is performed, some trivial node folding and such)
+This runs the wither interpreter and wence compiler using the given grammer and wence source to produce a wence tree

 e.g. `euclid.we` produces